 Here are some examples that I think fit that model:

 - The Origami Paper Shop.
 For the origami enthusiast, the specialism of this site is appealing in its own right – it marks them out as someone “in the know”.
 It’s backed up by the impressive range of paper available.

 - TOMS.
-This company sells shoes and eyewear on a buy-one, donate-one model: for every item sold, they give one away to a third-world charity.
+This company sells shoes on a buy-one, donate-one model: for every item sold, they give one away to a third-world charity.
 The message would be lost on a marketplace.

 - The Travelwrap Company.
 These are expensive cashmere wraps that would be devalued if sold on the marketplaces.
 The independent site helps convey that they are exclusive products from a specialist supplier.

 Selling on your own independent web store is not a simple extension of selling on marketplaces – it’s a completely different world.